issp-center-dev/DCore/_sources/about.txt

 The program is provided as is, i.e. WITHOUT ANY WARRANTY of any kind, as stated in the license.
-In particular, its authors and contributors will take no responsability for any possible bugs or any improper use of these programs, including those resulting in incorrect scientific publications.
+In particular, its authors and contributors will take no responsibility for any possible bugs or any improper use of these programs, including those resulting in incorrect scientific publications.